getcountertops/getcountertops.github.io/_products/showers.md

 Cultured marble is easy to clean and stain resistant.
 It is non-porous, so it won't draw in moisture or bacteria and does not require sealing.

-Cultured marble can develop scratches and scorching, but can also be restored with polishing and sanding, which is not possible with damaged natural or engineered stone.
+Cultured marble can develop scratches and scorching, but can also be restored with polishing, which is not possible with damaged natural or engineered stone.

 <a href="{{ site.url }}/products/window-sills">Window sills</a> and <a href="{{ site.url }}/products/surrounds/fireplace/">fireplace</a> and <a href="{{ site.url }}/products/surrounds/tub-deck/">tub deck</a> surrounds can also be fabricated with cultured marble.
 Cultured marble is not available for kitchen countertops.